Flying with babies and children to New York

 From 2 years onwards you will need to book a separate seat for your child.
-The price for the ticket is the same price as booking a ticket for yourself, so you don’t get a discount.
+The price of the ticket is the same as booking a ticket for yourself, so you don’t get a discount.
 Before booking check the seating plan of the aircraft.
 A lot of the times a family of three will be split up as the seats are in pairs.
 You can avoid this by checking the seating plan beforehand.
-This is of course no guarantee, but at least you’ll be a step ahead of the others who didn’t do so.
-It is also a good idea to let your children play around at the airport.
-I can still hear my mother say: “This is no playground!”
+This is not a guarantee but at least you’ll be a step ahead of the others who didn’t do so.
+It’s also a good idea to let your children play around at the airport.
+I can still hear my mother say: “This is not a playground!”
 If you let children be children, they’ll probably be a lot quieter on the long flight.

 Activities for children during the flight

 Most of the flights to New York have small screens to watch cartoons and to play games on.
 This is not the moment to teach your child that watching TV isn’t good for them!
 Be sure to bring some things yourself.
 If your flight does not have a screen, then bringing along a tablet is ideal.
 Make sure there are enough fun things to do on the tablet BEFORE you leave.
 It is also fun to prepare your children for what they’ll be seeing by telling them about New York.
 You might be able to read a nice book to them or do a puzzle.

 The flight is long so a lot of children will sleep for a couple of hours.
 It’s no problem to make a bed for your child on the ground in front of you with some pillows and your jacket.
 The downside is that with turbulence you will have to wake them up.
 Make sure to bring along thick socks so that your child can take off their shoes.
 I’ve seen some children with big pillows, I wouldn’t do this myself BUT it looks very comfortable.

 Avoid irritating fellow passengers